sudo-self/Rpi-shairport-sync/FEDORA.md

 Shairport Sync also offers PipeWire (`--with-pw`) and PulseAudio (`--with-pa`) backends that may be used.
 The PipeWire backend is new and still undergoing development.

+Unfortunately, the use of PipeWire, even indirectly, means that Shairport Sync can not be installed as a system service (aka a system daemon).
+Instead it must be started by a user after login or installed as a user service.
+It means that the user must log in for the Shairport Sync service to become available.

 ## Enable RPM Fusion Software Repositories (AirPlay 2 Only)
 For AirPlay 2, it is important to [enable](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion) the RPM Fusion software repositories, at least to the "Free" level.
 This is so that [ffmpeg](https://ffmpeg.org) libraries will be installed that include a suitable AAC decoder.